rashmi-fit/100-daysOf-Python_challenge/log.md

 Thoughts: I played around with different conditional loops.
 Solved some of the problems.
 Feeling quiet confident on this front.

 **Link to work:**

+**Day 8: April 25th Monday**

+Today's Progress: i did programming from letecode,i learnt about merge two list and sort it,

+Thoughts: Today was bit better feeling ,i can made my brain function **Link to work:**